daniyalmaster693/SuperCorners/README.md

 xattr -dr com.apple.quarantine /Applications/SuperCorners.app
 ```

-**Note**: On first launch, macOS may warn that the app couldn't be verified.
-Click **OK**, then go to **System Settings → Privacy & Security**, scroll down, and click **Open Anyway** to launch the app.

 ## Usage

 1. Launch **SuperCorners**.
-2. Grant Necessary Permissions (**Accessibility permission must be enabled for the app to work correctly**).
+2. Grant Necessary Permissions (**Accessibility permission must be enabled for certain actions to function**).
-3. Use the activation hotkey or modifier key (set in the settings window) to trigger corners and zones when moving your mouse to a corner or the middle of any screen edge.
+3. Trigger corners and zones by moving your mouse to a corner or the middle of a screen edge.
+You can also optionally choose to require a modifier key or keyboard shortcut to prevent accidental activation.
-4. Enjoy the upgraded hot corners experience!
+4. Additional behaviors can be configured in the settings tab, such as the sensitivity, an action delay, toast messages, sound effects, and more.

 For more information visit the [Getting Started Guide](./GettingStarted.md)

 ## Roadmap

-- [x] ~~Fix toast messages not showing up when app is not active~~
-- [x] ~~Improve toast success and error logic~~
 - [x] ~~Additional trigger methods for corners and zones~~
 - [x] ~~Trigger Actions using only a modifier key~~
 - [x] ~~Trigger Actions by clicking~~
-- [x] ~~Action List for the Menubar Command (a seperate menu to trigger more actions)~~
 - [x] ~~Trigger Actions without any key presses~~
-- [ ] Allow assigning seperate actions per monitor
+- [ ] Simulating keyboard shortcuts
 - [ ] Automation based action profiles
 - [ ] Allow assigning actions per focus mode
-- [ ] Allow creating different global action profiles
 - [ ] Allow assigning actions per app
+- [ ] Allow assigning actions per display
 - [ ] Additional in app actions

 ...and more to come...